joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO insert book cover image

-One of my favorite engineering books is A Philosophy of Software Design by John Ousterhout.
+One of my favorite engineering books is A Philosophy of Software Design.
 While working on the problem of accessible forms I was reminded of chapter 10, which is titled "Define Errors Out of Existence."

 The premise is in the title: we should construct our software to make invalid states impossible!

-So about a year ago we realized that we needed to do this for forms.
+About a year ago we realized that we needed to do this for how we build forms.
 Luckily for me, we had just hired a new engineer on our team who was eager for a fun problem to solve, so I asked him: what would it look like to make our Rails forms accessible by default?

 And that's where our forms framework was born.
 Cameron set off to architect a form builder that avoided common accessibility bugs.